freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-43.md

 ## Description
 <section id='description'>

-The `id` attribute is used to identify specific HTML elements, and each `id` must be unique.
+The `id` attribute is used to identify specific HTML elements, and each `id` must be unique to the entire page.

 Add an `id` attribute with the value `indoor` to the radio button.
 When elements have multiple attributes, the order of the attributes doesn't matter.